ExperiencersInternational/NetMonsterUKDatabase/README.md

 # NetMonsterUKDatabase

 A NetMonster database of cellular transmitters across a limited area in the UK.
-I did initially have split files here (which were split through AI code), but I have ultimately decided not to have them now just since it makes things easier for me until this gets contributors.
 I'll likely only publish a new big release every month or so?

 Import onto your device by opening the NetMonster app > Menu > Database > Import > Pick File with the combined NTM downloaded from the releases page.
 I intend to eventually add downloads for other applications, but it's not in the scope of the project at the moment.